cdl-geneseo/geneseo-dictionary/R/Robi.md

 # Robi

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Robi

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (v.) \rOb- 'E\ The ingestion of Robitussin DM. &quot;At the rave, we're going to take E, Meth, and we're going to robi.&quot; Source: Dictionary of Geneseo English 2001.
 Obsolete Fall 2006.
 Dinki.